StellarStoic/BirdNET-Pi/docs/TOR_HOSTING.md

 ### Permanent Onion Address

 Your onion address is tied to the private keys in `/var/lib/tor/birdnet_hidden_service/`.
-As long as you don't delete this directory, the address stays the same.
+As long as you don't delete this directory which you will if you disable and re-enable the tor exposure, the address stays the same.

-To keep your address even after disabling/re-enabling Tor:
-1. The `disable` action removes the torrc configuration but **preserves the keys**
-2. The `enable` action recreates the config and reuses existing keys
-3. Only the `rotate` action deletes and regenerates keys

 ## Getting Help